Who We Are

 - Fellowship in the Smokies (FITS)

-CBM missionaries may choose one out of the three or four designated FITS weeks to spend at the National Office at Tuckaleechee Retreat Center in Townsend, TN for rest and relaxation.
+CBM missionaries may choose one of the designated FITS weeks to spend at the National Office at Tuckaleechee Retreat Center in Townsend, TN for rest and relaxation.
 4 nights’ lodging and breakfast is included.
 Other times for R&R are made available at Tuckaleechee Retreat Center for CBM missionaries at a steep discount.
+Check out: Fellowship in the Smokies

 - Service awardsAwards are presented each year at the National Conference for years of service.